nathan-cool/Endometriosis_Ireland/README.md

 - The footer has a minimal design and links to the social media accounts of Endometriosis Ireland.
 - The social media links are black icons with a hover effect to indicate that they are clickable.
 - The icons stack on smaller screens and grow into a row on bigger screens.

+# 404 Page

+ # Future features
+ - A map to show the drop-in location of Endometriosis Ireland
+ - An integrated forum for users to join
+ - A page to give detailed answers to questions

+  # Future Features:
+- A map to show the drop-in location of Endometriosis Ireland
+- An integrated forum for users to join
+- A page to give detailed answers to questions

+# Technologies Used:
+The following languages were used: HTML5 and CSS3.

+# Libraries and Programs:
+- Visual Studio Code was used as the code editor.
+- GitHub desktop was used to view repository changes.
+- GitHub was used to upload the repository.
+- Google fonts were used for the fonts.
+- Font awesome was used for the social media icons.

+# Testing:
+At the beginning of the project, a mobile-first design was implemented and adjustments were made to ensure it looked good on all screen sizes.
+The following devices were tested:
+- iPhone SE
+- iPhone X
+- iPhone 14
+- 24" computer screen (1920 by 1080)
+- Laptop 13" (2560 by 1600)

+# Implementation:

+During development, the developer tools in Google Chrome were used primarily for testing devices.
+The selector tool was used to select certain elements on the page, and this was done on each device by selecting the said device on developer tools.
+Design changes were implemented from the developer tools to see what the design or design change would look like.
+This greatly helped in the speed the ideas could be implemented.
+The website was tested on each device by opening the index.html in live server, a plugin on Visual Studio Code.
+From there, developer tools were opened, and elements were first checked to make sure they were working as expected.
+Then, the code on developer tools was checked if the element worked as expected.
+If the element worked as expected, the next element was tested.
+The dimensions:responsive were also used to check the responsiveness of the website.